-The State through coordination with the four Continuums of Care, have worked in collaboration to provide the most efficient delegation of Emergency Solutions Grant funding resources and not duplicate any other available CoC funding opportunities or activities, and additionally consider any other State and Federal grant program serving the same population.
-This will also provide for the best allocation of resources where limited or no resources exist within a specific area Through this interaction with the Continuums, the State will better assess the needs of the homeless in their regions and incorporate these needs into their own strategic plans, goals and objectives of the CoC and ESG programs.
-Eventually when the WV Interagency Council on Homelessness is active and operational once more, the Council will also consider these needs when making policy that affects all of the State's homelessness programs.
-Data gathered through one-on-one consultations with homeless service providers and the online survey expressed the need to connect unsheltered individuals throughout the state with housing and supportive services.
+Data gathered through annual federal SAGE reporting and Point-In-Time surveys illustrate the need to connect unsheltered individuals throughout the state with housing and supportive services.
 The WVDED will encourage the use of ESG funds, more specifically the partnering of funding within the Emergency Shelter and Street Outreach components, to target the unsheltered homeless population throughout our state in getting them connected to these vital services.
 Through the strategic pairing of these two vital components agencies can best use available resources to target this most vulnerable population and have greater success in providing ESG allowable activities with the end goal of individuals and families being connected to permanent housing and regain stability resulting in a reduction of the unsheltered population and the recidivism rate of return to homelessness.